mghotbi/Toward-a-theory-of-redox-resilience-in-living-Earth-systems/README.md

 </div>
 ---

-This repository reproduces **Figure 5** (main text) and **Supplementary Figure 1** (extended data) end to end — from raw third-party datasets, through processed intermediates, to publication-ready figure files.
+This repository reproduces **Figure 5** (main text) from raw third-party datasets, through processed intermediates, to figure files.

 > *Hydroclimatic redox resilience is the capacity of living Earth systems to recover distributed electron-transfer architecture following perturbation.*